Sitecore/XM-Cloud-Introduction/README.md

 Running in Local Mode will run all of the application elemenets required on your local machine using Docker

-## Initialise your repository for Local Mode
+## Initialize your repository for Local Mode

-First initialise your repo using the `.init/ps1` script, you can see an example of how to init for 'Local Mode' below
+First initialize your repo using the `.init/ps1` script, you can see an example of how to init for 'Local Mode' below

 ```ps1
 .\init.ps1 -InitEnv -LicenseXmlPath "C:\path\to\license.xml" -AdminPassword "DesiredAdminPassword" -Auth0_ClientId "<<Auth0_Client_Id>>" -Auth0_ClientSecret "<<Auth0_Client_Secret>>"